apache/doris-website/blog/Zipping-up-the-Lambda-Architecture-for-40-Percent-Faster-Performance.md

 ---
 {
-    'title': 'Zipping up the Lambda Architecture for 40% Faster Performance', 'summary': "Instead of pooling real-time and offline data after they are fully ready for queries, Douyu engineers use Apache Doris to share part of the pre-query computation burden.", 'date': '2023-05-05',
+    'title': 'Zipping up the lambda architecture for 40% faster performance', 'summary': "Instead of pooling real-time and offline data after they are fully ready for queries, Douyu engineers use Apache Doris to share part of the pre-query computation burden.", 'date': '2023-05-05',
     'author': 'Tongyang Han',